-Since the polar parrots are known to be substrate diggers you should not use any type of substrate having sharp edges.
-You can use a fine grain aquarium of any color.
-I would recommend you not to go with a lighter shade of substrate as they look dirty quicker and you will have a harder time cleaning them.
+Since polar parrots are known to be substrate diggers, you should not use any type of substrate having sharp edges.
+You can use a fine-grain aquarium of any color.
+I would recommend you not to go with a lighter shade of substrate as they look dirty quicker, and you will have a harder time cleaning them.

 And for decoration, you can use a hollow pot made out of clay or plastic.
-Polar Parrot cichlids prefer some sort of caves in their tank.
+Polar Parrot cichlids prefer some sort of cave in their tank.
 You can also use Aquarium caves which are available in your local fish store.
-They will stay their cave when they feel threatened and also use them as a site to lay eggs.
-So a decoration piece like these helps the fish a lot to feel safe in your aquarium.
+They will stay in their cave when they feel threatened and also use them as a site to lay eggs.
+Such decoration piece like these helps the fish a lot to feel safe in your aquarium.